pauleveritt/react_typescript_jest/doc/testing/index.rst

 this step, we'll develop first in our Jest tests.
 Then, only at the end, we will look at the app in the browser.

 Pretty Jest
 ===========

 Previously we ran our Jest tests as a generic npm run script, in the IDE's npm run tool window.
-However, PyCharm Professional has a dedicated run configuration type for Jest.
+However, WebStorm has a dedicated run configuration type for Jest.
 It's a fantastic way to do development.
 Let's switch to using that.